 Books Ahoy !

 I am a bookworm – this is not a particular new or startling revelation to anyone who knows me.
 This particular love affair was fanned by my father who has a fetish for collecting things – books are one of these things :-) Over the years I have read a lot of books… I read comics and novels and magazines and newspapers.
-I read encyclopedias and almanacs and whole lot of Readers Digest – I love their condensed books.
+I read encyclopedias and almanacs and a whole lot of Readers Digest – I love their condensed books.
 I am the type of guy who will read the backs of cans or the small print in advertisements while waiting in lines :-)

 Once I left college and entered the software industry – I became fascinated by the internet and awed by the amount of information that was available.
 As my life became more and more nomadic (I was a software consultant) I found it difficult to carry around books (stupid international travel regulations restricting baggage to 30Kgs !) and buying books everywhere I went, while tempting, was way too expensive.
 Instead the addictive power of Google and broadband connections drew me to the flickering glow of the computer/laptop monitor.